Day 22: I-15/Cajon Pass (342.0) to Campsite (356.2)

 Started today much better since I got a decent sleep last night.
 Hiked alone for most of the morning, walked with a German hiker for a while, although he was keen on having long conversation and stuck close for a while, whereas I prefer to hike alone and not talk so I can actually breathe.

-Stopped for lunch at ranger station, bought two pops for a dollar each.
+Stopped for lunch at a ranger station, bought two pops from the ranger for a dollar each.
 I crave soda so much on trail, second only to beer.
-I find that really odd because at home I never drink it at all.
+I find that really odd because at home I never drink it.
 Hot dry hike through hills, but was way higher energy than yesterday and had a good time running on the downhill stretch to the highway.
-Brian and Chad and One 11 had made a stop at Acton KOA and I was planning to push on until I heard that there was a pool there, changed my mind real quick.
+Brian and Chad and One 11 had made a stop at Acton KOA and I was planning to push on with the rest of the group until I heard that there was a pool there, changed my mind real quick.

-The Canadian girls Kaylyn and Kristen were also there, Kaylyn’s ankle has been bugging her and they’ve been there a couple days waiting for it to heal up.
-We’d been planning to do another 10 miles to Agua Dulce but after my swim and lounging in the sun I decided to stay with the Canadian’s and Chad and One 11.
-Brian hiked on and Joe and Sara didn't stop here so hoping to catch up with them tomorrow.
-Cowboy camped waiting for my laundry to finish.
+The Canadian girls Kaylyn and Kristen were also at Acton, Kaylyn’s ankle has been bugging her and they’ve been there a couple days waiting for it to heal up.
+We’d been planning to do another 10 miles to Agua Dulce but after my swim and lounging in the sun I decided to stay with the Canadian girls and Chad and One 11.
+Cowboy camped in a back corner of the KOA waiting for my laundry to finish so I can sleep.

 DAY 29: ACTON KOA (444.3) TO AGUA DULCE/HIKER HEAVEN (454)

-Woke up to condensation covered sleeping bag.
-Left Acton around 8am to try and catch the crew, said bye to Kaylyn and Kristen, they're going to stay another day.
-One 11 and Chad hiked out behind me.
+Woke up to a condensation covered sleeping bag.
+Left Acton around 8am to try and catch the crew, said bye to Kaylyn and Kristen, they're going to stay another day to let the ankle heel.
+One 11 and Chad hiked out just behind me and I pushed myself to try and stay ahead.

-Big uphill out of Acton but the weather was cool enough that it wasn't so bad and felt pretty good after the half day off yesterday.
-Hiked alone all day, saw literally no one else.
-Went through a sketchy tunnel underneath highway 14, I texted trail fam during a brief bit of cell service and they were in Agua Dulce for a zero day today.
+Big uphill out of Acton but the weather was cool enough that it wasn't so bad and I felt pretty good after the half day off yesterday.
+Hiked alone, saw literally no one else all day on trail.
+Went through a sketchy tunnel underneath highway 14, I texted Sara during a brief bit of cell service and she let me know the rest of the group were staying in Agua Dulce for a zero day today.

-Passed through Vasquez rocks, really cool place...they've been used as a movie set for countless shows and movies, including Star Trek and my all time fave film, Holes.
-The State Park was crowded with tourists, probably could’ve stayed a little longer to check them out the formations, but I just wanted to get to Agua Dulce right away and meet the trail fam.
+Passed through Vasquez rocks, they've been used as a movie set for countless shows and movies, including Star Trek and my all time fave film, Holes.
+The State Park was crowded with tourists, probably could’ve stayed a little longer to check out the formations and eat with the family that was curious about the PCT, but I just wanted to get to Agua Dulce right away and meet up the trail fam and perhaps get a shower.

 Agua Dulce is one of the few towns that trail goes right through so no detour needed.
 Went straight to the grocery store right away to handle resupply.
 One 11 was hiking in and we planned to grab a margarita at the Mexican restaurant in town, the rest of the trail fam came to meet us and we wiped the place clean out of their supply of coconut tequila.
 Waaaay too much to drink tonight considering how lame my metabolism is at processing alcohol on trail, tomorrow is going to be rough.

 Crashed at Hiker Heaven, a trail angel house run by the Jeff and Donna Saufley.
-Lots of space to set up tents, and their are facilities for laundry and showers.
+Lots of space to set up tents, and there are facilities for laundry, clothing repair, mail and showers.
 Again, they don't charge hikers for use of their services and are another fantastic example of the generosity on trail.

 DAY 30: HIKER HEAVEN/AGUA DULCE (454) TO SAN FRANCISQUITO VALLEY RD/CASA DE LUNA (478.2)